Made in Orange County, NC

 At the time, downtown Chapel Hill’s Top of the Hill Restaurant and Brewery was producing award-winning craft beer.
 Ernest Winslow thought his 100% organic soft red winter wheat would be a perfect addition to TOPO’s Old Well White beer; however, that would not be the case.
 Entrepreneur Scott Maitland instead foresaw using Ernest’s grain to produce world–class spirits; Scott did just that.
 To date, TOPO spirits have won a multitude of double gold, gold, and silver medals, and many other awards, including being recognized by Southern Living as one of “The South’s Best Distilleries.”
 TOPO is also the only North Carolina distillery to win the “Good Food Award.”

-Scott’s business partner in this journey is Esteban McMahan (pictured right), Spirit Guide for TOPO.
+Scott’s business partner in this journey is Esteban McMahan (pictured left), Spirit Guide for TOPO.
 Esteban can be found giving tours at the distillery, shaking things up at festivals and galas across the state, and passionately telling everyone why TOPO spirits should be a part of their liquor cabinets and store shelves.

 As the Visitors Bureau, we were curious about a few things and asked Esteban…